Have a crafty Christmas

 LED and solar-powered fairy lights are a bright alternative to energy-draining ones.
 If you’d rather not have fairy lights but still want to achieve that festive sparkle - try our paper chain and match box ideas, above.

-Christmas can be a very busy period.
+Christmas can be a very busy time.
 Not everyone has time to make all their own decorations.